About Christopher Scott

 Themes: resilience, adaptation, water-energy-food security nexus, governance, rivers, irrigation, groundwater, reuse, hydropower.
-Focus: India, Nepal, Mex., Latin Am., Ariz.
-Recruiting hybrid phys.-human students, multi-lingual.
+Focus: India, Nepal, Mex., Latin Am., Ariz.; multi-lingual.
+Are you a hybrid phys.-human student?

 Research focused on:

 - Water-energy-food nexus, infrastructure, policy, governance

 - Urban-wastewater irrigation, water reuse, agricultural-urban water transfers

 Ongoing research and stakeholder engagement, in and outside the academy, led to invitations to be Univ.
 Arizona affiliate faculty in:

 - Arid Lands Resource Sciences (can chair student committees)

 - Water, Society & Policy, Masters (can chair)